cadendengel/FiberSync/README.md

 *	Database Technology - Options for storage
 	*	<a href="https://www.mongodb.com/">MongoDB</a> - Flexible document-based database
 	*	<a href="https://www.sqlite.org/">SQLite</a> - Lightweight option, possibly better for the scope of this project
-	*	Other Database Option?
-*	Authentication Technology - If we want to encode logins, might not be necessary for this small scale development though.
+*	Authentication Technology - TBD, May be necessary to encode logins, might not be necessary for this small scale development though.
-*	Deployment Technology - Specific Deployment Technology to be discussed at a later date
+*	Deployment Technology - TBD

 ## Features
-List the ready features here:

-*	Awesome feature 1
-*	Awesome feature 2
-*	Awesome feature 3
+For our first sprint, we will lay the groundwork for the project by developing the following features:

+*	A website that multiple users can connect to from different devices
+*	A real time messaging channel with scrolling functionality that any user with a name can post to
+*	Online users section that displays connected users in real time

 ## Screenshots